rachitiirs/Mod-6_Group_2_Urban_Growth_Project/README.md

 # PGD-GI_22-23_Mod-6_Group_2
 Repository for Group 2 Big Geodata Processing Group Project on Analysis of Urban Growth using decadal RS data

-This project is analyses the urban growth of Ranchi district of Jharkhand over three decades i.e. from 1992 to 2022 by using machine learning algorithm in Google Earth Engine for classification of built up areas in satellite imagery and detecting change or extent of urban sprawl.
+This project analyses the urban growth of Ranchi district of Jharkhand over three decades i.e. from 1992 to 2022 by using machine learning algorithm in Google Earth Engine for classification of built up areas in satellite imagery and detecting change or extent of urban sprawl.

 In this repository Google Earth Engine codes has been added for the project from the repository that can be accessed via following links:
 1992 classification: https://code.earthengine.google.com/1988223455e88af763e51daae426d364